-Fumigation is a labour-intensive control method and should only be used as a part of a wider strategic plan to keep rabbit populations low.
-It is best used to control medium- to low density populations or in conjunction with other methods such as a follow-up after poisoning.
+Fumigation is best used to control medium to low density populations or in conjunction with other methods such as a follow-up after a poison operation.

 To effectively fumigate a rabbit warren, you need to be able to identify and seal off all entrances.
-This may require a coordinated approach across multiple properties and as with any poison operation you should warn your neighbours if you are going to undertake work.
+This may require a coordinated approach across multiple properties and as with any poison operation you should try to coordinate with your neighbours if you are going to undertake work.

-Fumigation can be carried out at any time of year, but it has the greatest long-term effect if done shortly before the commencement of the rabbit breeding season (late winter to early summer).
+Fumigation can be carried out at any time of year, but it has the greatest long-term effect if carried out before the rabbit breeding season (late winter to early summer).

-Fumigants are poisons used to kill rabbits in their burrows.
-When a fumigant is introduced to a burrow system it produces toxic fumes, which are inhaled by the rabbits causing death by absorption through the lungs.
+Fumigants are toxins used to kill rabbits in their burrows.
+When a fumigant is introduced to a burrow system it produces toxic fumes, which are inhaled by the rabbit’s causing death by absorption through the lungs.

 Fumigation using Magtoxin

-Depending on the level of infestation, regular shooting can effective in keeping rabbit numbers low.
-Engaging a professional contractor to do this work is recommended, but if you are undertaking the work yourself please note the following:
+Engaging a professional contractor to do this work is recommended, but if you are undertaking the work yourself, please note the following:

 Working with contractors for effective rabbit control

-A good contractor should be able discuss options for permanently reducing rabbit numbers (i.e. long term control) rather than just focussing on immediate gains (i.e. short term control).
+A good contractor should be able to discuss options for permanently reducing rabbit numbers (i.e. long-term control) rather than just focussing on immediate gains (i.e. short-term control).
 A good contractor will also be able to answer the following:

-- Are they authorised to use chemicals e.g. do they hold a CSL?
+Are they authorised to use chemicals e.g. do they hold a Controlled Substance Licence?

 Your contractor may ask: